Ethertale/rpgcharactergenerator.github.io/README.md

-# rpgcharactergenerator.github.io
+# rpgcharactergenerator.github.io⚔️
-A simple character generator for your fantasy worlds.
+🛡️⚔️A simple character generator for your fantasy worlds.⚔️🛡️